Turn On or Off Automatically Dismiss Lock Screen for Windows Hello Face in Windows 10

-This tutorial will show you how to turn on or off to automatically unlock the lock screen when Windows Hello recognizes your face at sign-in in Windows 10.
+This tutorial will show you how to turn on or off to automatically dismiss the lock screen if Windows Hello recognizes your face in Windows 10.

 - Option One: To Turn On or Off Automatically Unlock Screen when Face is Recognized in Settings